ponzu-cms/go-client/README.md

 # Ponzu HTTP Client - Go

 ## Work in Progress
-- currently no way to add headers or anything to the client request
+- Currently no way to add headers or anything to the client request
+- Needs a way to add Files to the multipartForm func
 - API in flux, alpha software

 ### Usage